-In view of the similarity of the electronic structure and tunability of the band gaps in rare earth monopnictides, we have chosen to focus here on GdN as a representative material for in-depth study.
+In view of the similarity of the electronic structure and the tunability of the band gaps in rare-earth monopnictides, we have chosen to focus here on GdN as a representative material for in-depth study.
 We find that GdN exhibits a "nearly triple nodal point" (NTNP) topological phase, analogous to the TNP phase but with a very small lifting of the degeneracy of the TNPs.
 The NTNPs come in pairs centered on the three X points in the BZ.
-Because the spin-orbit coupling (SOC) is so weak on N, while the spin splitting of the Gd orbitals is so large that the Gd SOC is largely quenched, the SOC-induced splitting at each of the NTNP is quite small.
-In fact, the system is characterized by the presence of several distinct energy scales, with the hopping-controlled band width dominating the exchange splitting which in turn is much larger than the SOC, leading to a complex electronic structure.
+Because the spin-orbit coupling (SOC) is so weak on N, while the spin splitting of the Gd orbitals is so large that the Gd SOC is largely quenched, the SOC-induced splitting at each of the NTNPs is quite small.
+In fact, the system is characterized by the presence of several distinct energy scales, with the hopping-controlled bandwidth same point on the cleavage surface; this commonly occurs if that surface is orthogonal to the primary rotation axis, which is the case in most of the suggested TNP metals proposed to date [9-14].